Sud Aviation Caravelle: Incidents and accidents

-For 45 years of commercial exploitation, 67 Caravelles have been withdrawn from service as a result of destruction or for irreparable damage.
+For 45 years of commercial operation, 67 Caravelles have been withdrawn from service as a result of destruction or for irreparable damage.
 None of these accidents and incidents are attributed to a design defect, only a few technical failures, human errors, or sabotage.
 The total loss of life in accidents in the Caravelle is more than 1,300.
 The accident rate per million flights is estimated at more than 5.5, compared with less than 1 for the most recent airliners.